vishalbelsare/vale-server/website/blog/2019-07-09-vale-server.md

 ### Projects

 Vale Server (as discussed in the previous post) introduces a new project-management system.
 Consider the following scenario:

 > You’re working for an organization that adheres to the [Microsoft Writing Style Guide](https://github.com/errata-ai/Microsoft), so you’ve installed the style and added it to your configuration file.
+>
-> Over time, you add your own organization’s terminology to various rules and exception lists (e.g., [*Acronyms.yml](https://github.com/errata-ai/Microsoft/blob/master/Microsoft/Acronyms.yml)* and [*Headings.yml](https://github.com/errata-ai/Microsoft/blob/master/Microsoft/Headings.yml)*).
+> Over time, you add your own organization’s terminology to various rules and exception lists (e.g., [Acronyms.yml](https://github.com/errata-ai/Microsoft/blob/master/Microsoft/Acronyms.yml) and [Headings.yml](https://github.com/errata-ai/Microsoft/blob/master/Microsoft/Headings.yml)).
+>
 > A few weeks later, a new version of the style is released with a few bug fixes and enhancements.
 What do you do now?
 You either have to overwrite your changes altogether or slowly migrate each customized rule individually.

 ![Vale Server’s project-based vocabulary dashboard.](https://cdn-images-1.medium.com/max/3992/1*dHt8G3gB-4M_TT2xdsyn9w.png)

 Projects make this process *much* easier.
-Each project is a single folder (stored at `<StylesPath>/Vocab/<Project name>/`) that consists of two text files—accept.txt and reject.txt—that contain one word or phrase per line (similar to how [ignore](https://errata-ai.github.io/vale/styles/#spelling) files currently work).
+Each project is a single folder (stored at `<StylesPath>/Vocab/<Project name>/`) that consists of two text files&mdash;`accept.txt` and `reject.txt`&mdash;that contain one word or phrase per line (similar to how [ignore](https://errata-ai.github.io/vale/styles/#spelling) files currently work).

-* All entries in accept.txt are automatically added to a case-insensitive substitution rule (`Vocab.Terms`), ensuring that any occurrences of these words or phrases exactly match their corresponding entry in accept.txt.
+* All entries in accept.txt are automatically added to a case-insensitive substitution rule (`Vocab.Terms`), ensuring that any occurrences of these words or phrases exactly match their corresponding entry in `accept.txt`.
 Each term is automatically added to every exception list in all inherited styles—meaning that you now only need to update your project’s vocabulary to customize third-party styles.

-* Entries in reject.txt are automatically added to an existence rule (Vocab.Avoid) that will flag all occurrences as errors.
+* Entries in reject.txt are automatically added to an existence rule (`Vocab.Avoid`) that will flag all occurrences as errors.

 Additionally, instead of having to add your customizations to the text files themselves, you can manage different project-based [*vocabularies](https://errata-ai.github.io/vale-server/docs/ui#vocabularies) *through the dashboard (shown above).